jake-simons/Electrical-engineering/project-02-radar-temp/maintenance-procedures/corrosion-and-environmental-damage.md

 3. Identification of salt residue and oxidation
 4. Cleaning using appropriate non-abrasive methods
 5. Resealing where necessary to prevent moisture ingress

+Corrosion near RF connectors or grounding points would not only weaken mechanical integrity but could introduce impedance changes or unintended radiating paths, degrading radar performance and potentially increasing EMI.